babylonchain/networks/bbn-test-4/integration/staking-backend.md

   has access to an unbonding pipeline in order to submit unbonding requests.
 - The [Staker CLI](https://github.com/babylonchain/btc-staker)
   is a command line tool for power users that want full control on how their staking transaction is constructed.
-Stakers utilise the CLI to construct Bitcoin staking transactions and are responsible for signing them through a wallet of their choice and submitting them to the Bitcoin ledger or the Staking API service in the case of unbonding.
+Stakers utilize the CLI to construct Bitcoin staking transactions and are responsible for signing them through a wallet of their choice and submitting them to the Bitcoin ledger or the Staking API service in the case of unbonding.